 And make sure to check your heating system before winter arrives.
 If your system is over 15 years old, you may also consider upgrading to a more energy-efficient unit.

 Chances are, if you experience a flood, there will be some degree of damage to your property.
 The best defence against this is a comprehensive home insurance policy that includes adequate flood damage coverage.
-But, what else can you do to proptect your home and personal property?
+But, what else can you do to protect your home and personal property?

 In some instances, preventative maintenance can only do so much.
 If your basement floods, try to remain calm and follow the steps listed below: